LeonieNeuhaeuser/website_source/content/publication/Uncertainty/index.md

 ---
-title: "Nonlinear consensus dynamics on hypergraphs"
+title: "Systematic edge uncertainty in attributed social networks and its effects on rankings of minority nodes"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
+- Felix I. Stamm
-- Andrew Mellor
+- Florian Lemmerich
+- Michael T. Schaub
-- Renaud Lambiotte
+- Markus Strohmaier

 # Author notes (optional)
 # author_notes:
-# - "Equal contribution"
+ - "Equal contribution"
-# - "Equal contribution"
+ - "Equal contribution"

 date: "2020-01-01T00:00:00Z"
 doi: ""